rhaps0dy/ts-baselines/README.md

   - Implementations of several kernels for Gaussian Process regression and classification that are aware of missing values, for use with [SheffieldML's GPy library](http://gpy.readthedocs.io/en/deploy/).

+## Files:
+  - `smooth_category_counts.ipynb`: Smoothing the counts of a categorical value at a time step for every series, across different time steps.
+The smoothing kernel centered at $t'$ is of form $e^-\alpha |(t - t')|$, and
+    $\alpha$ is optimized to offer maximum likelihood of the data.
+  - `fast_smooth_category_counts.ipynb`: same but faster.
+  - `feature_extraction.py`: attempt at extracting features from time series using [tsfresh](https://github.com/blue-yonder/tsfresh) to use feature selection algorithms on the resulting static data set.
+  - `Plot GMM cluster weights and max(2, 2y) function.ipynb`: What are the
+    learned cluster weights, and how does that function look?
+These questions explored here.

 # Instructions for doing time-series classification